 Family v.
 Family: Sensitive Solutions in Probate Law

 Increasingly, probate litigation involves disputes between the named beneficiaries of the estate.
 We routinely handle scenarios of family members pitted against each other, whether allegations of dishonest behavior or merely disputes over how to divide or value the estate fairly.
 We acknowledge clients considering litigation as being members of a family, and as such the familial unit will remain after the dust clears.
 We advocate effectively for our clients while striking the right conciliatory chord to try to avoid causing permanent rifts.
 In many cases, we can negotiate an outcome that keeps the family peace without full-fledged litigation.

 We also handle breach of fiduciary duty litigation in which the personal representative or trustee is accused of wrongdoing.
 In a recent case in which an executor had written checks to himself for outrageous sums and dwindled a nearly half-million-dollar estate to just $13, we recovered $400,000 on behalf of the rightful beneficiaries and creditors.

 Our Kentucky estate and trust litigation attorneys can shepherd clients through the probate process, dealing with creditor claims or providing plaintiff or defense representation in disputes with relatives.

-With offices in Lexington, Louisville, Greenup, and Ashland, we serve Kentucky statewide.
+With law offices in Lexington and Louisville, we serve Kentucky statewide.
 Many of our clients own real property in other states; we are well versed in concluding those estate issues as well.
 We also represent out-of-state beneficiaries or personal representatives nationwide who need legal representation in a Kentucky probate dispute.

 News & Insights